jahoffgir/finder/README.md

 # finnder
-BrickHack4 - Finnder
-Like Tinder, users will "smash" or "pass" on foods and will determine where they will want to eat it in.
+BrickHack4 - Finnder Like Tinder: users will "smash" or "pass" on foods and will determine where they will want to eat it in.
-Team Members
+# Team Members
 * Brett Patterson
 * Isabella Sturm
 * Jahongir Amirkulov
 * Karthik Iyer

-PROJECT LAYOUT
+# PROJECT LAYOUT
 - Sign-in: possibly use Facebook sign-in
 - Profile:
     - Preferences: food categories